Hellenistic-era warships: Quinquereme

 In the eastern Mediterranean, they were superseded as the heaviest ships by the massive polyremes that began appearing in the last two decades of the 4th century, but in the West, they remained the mainstay of the Carthaginian navy.
 When the Roman Republic, which hitherto lacked a significant navy, was embroiled in the First Punic War with Carthage, the Roman Senate set out to construct a fleet of 100 quinqueremes and 20 triremes.
 According to Polybius, the Romans seized a shipwrecked Carthaginian quinquereme and used it as a blueprint for their own ships, but it is stated that the Roman copies were heavier than the Carthaginian vessels, which were better built.
 The quinquereme provided the workhorse of the Roman and Carthaginian fleets throughout their conflicts, although "fours" and "threes" are also mentioned.
 Indeed, so ubiquitous was the type that Polybius uses it as a shorthand for "warship" in general.

 According to Polybius, at the Battle of Cape Ecnomus, the Roman quinqueremes carried a total crew of 420, 300 of whom were rowers, and the rest marines.
 Leaving aside a deck crew of c.
 20 men, and accepting the 2–2–1 pattern of oarsmen, the quinquereme would have 90 oars in each side, and 30-strong files of oarsmen.
 The fully decked quinquereme could also carry a marine detachment of 70 to 120, giving a total complement of about 400.
 A "five" would be c.
 45 m long, displace around 100 tonnes, be some 5 m wide at water level, and have its deck standing c.
 3 m above the sea.
 Polybius said the quinquereme was superior to the old trireme, which was retained in service in significant numbers by many smaller navies.
 Accounts by Livy and Diodorus Siculus also show that the "five", being heavier, performed better than the triremes in bad weather.

-The Republic of Venice in the 1520s built what was called a quinquereme based on the design of Vettor Fausto, who based it off of his readings of classical texts.
+The Republic of Venice in the 1520s built what was called a quinquereme based on the design of Vettor Fausto, who based it on his readings of classical texts.